-Top 5 Comic Book Political Careers1 of 7With the recent ascension of Daily Bugle Publisher and long-time Spider-Man nemesis J. Jonah Jameson to Mayor of New York City of the Marvel Comics' Universe and President Barack Obama's continued presence as a comic book character (and a top-selling one at that), Newsarama thought it would be a good time to look at some of most notable political careers of the comic book world throughout the years...
+Top 5 Comic Book Political Careers1 of 7With the ascension of Daily Bugle Publisher and long-time Spider-Man nemesis J. Jonah Jameson to Mayor of New York City of the Marvel Comics' Universe and President Barack Obama's continued presence as a comic book character (and a top-selling one at that), Newsarama thought it would be a good time to look at some of most notable political careers of the comic book world.

-Mitchell Hundred5 of 7The star of the DC Comics/Wildstorm series Ex Machina, Mitchell Hundred, was the superhero known as the Great Machine.
-In his storyline, he's the only superhero of his world.
+Mitchell Hundred3 of 7The star of the Wildstorm series Ex Machina, Mitchell Hundred, was the super-hero known as the Great Machine.
+In his storyline, he's the only super-hero of his world.
 He is elected Mayor of New York City after 9/11, during which he managed to save the south tower of the World Trade Center.

 Unlike most of the other characters that have a passing interaction with politics, Hundred is firmly ensconced in this world.
 The title overall is an examination of the issues afflicting the super-powered mayor, and how he might strive to use both his mental and heroic acumen to solve problems that confront the city.
 The close to the real-world setting allows for some potent analogies; the shot of one surviving Tower from the opening story arc remains a starkly haunting visual.